I was a member of Metropak when I was at Edinburgh College Of Art in 1978.

 Reading this you are thinking that those guitars were used because of the quality of sound they made and not because of what they looked like.

 Was there the album?
 No. Was there the John Peel Session?
 No - although he liked and played the singles and called the first one a 'mighty record'.
 Was there the tour supporting the better known band?
 No. Was there the National Press?
 No, and any local press seemed often to be, how shall I put it, 'not exactly onside?'
 For example I think we were once described in a local review as sounding like 'a badly recorded Devo bootleg played backwards' or words to that effect.
-Not quite all reviews were bad and I am inevitably sounding churlish and I will have to pay for that.
+Poor chap didn't realise it had to be listened to upside down.
+Not quite all reviews were bad and I am inevitably sounding churlish and I'll have to pay for that.
 It was the impresarios, the Svengali's, the promoters, 'les petit journalists' who were the brains behind it all.
 And they never had to play a note.
 The bands were mere cannon fodder.
 Sometimes it seemed to me there was an unpleasant kind of cartel in operation.
 If that is not true, then it is how it felt to me at the time so it must be true to that extent.
 Probably that's how it's meant to feel.
 If it was true, was it because two in the band were female?
 Surely it couldn't have been that because that would be ridiculous.
 Was it because two of us were English?
 Surely it couldn't have been that for that would be daft.
 Did we walk the wrong way around the wheel somehow?
 It couldn't have been that because what was going on was contra cyclical and new.
 Was it because two of us were art students?
 It couldn't have been that for that would be stupid.
 If it all happened again, I doubt it would be any different.
 Some things don't change, even in Scotland.
 I would have laughed off all that kind of thing now and relished fighting back but at that time could I?
 No. I was unassertive.
-I appeared weak.
+I presented as weak.
 Too scared to externalise what I thought, I was bound to be treacherous and duplicitous.

 Memories of our fuller repertoire provide me with the broader picture that is impossible to share however much I would like to, hence in part my frustration.
 In some ways I have found the exclusion, as you can doubtless tell, stimulating.
 We were never everyones cup of tea and it seemed we put some peoples backs up though I am not sure how we did that if that is true.
-It was certainly not intentional and maybe I am doing exactly that now and if so please confirm how.
+It was certainly not intentional and maybe I am doing exactly that now.
 There was never the 'big splash' but this too is the case for other bands who somehow do get mentioned at least on the historical roll call.
 Whether the exclusion is a matter of policy and stems from a bias stretching way back or if it simply comes from a lack of awareness of the band is something I do not know.
 Exclusion may simply have depended on who the authors were talking to and what they said or didn't say - and anyway, you are going to tell me that there isn't space and that not all the little turtles can make it to the ocean or something like that.

 I think it's fine that vinyl enthusiasts seek to collect the records.
 You might be a completist and want to have every record that was ever made in that era.
 Maybe I'm an incompletist.
 I often liken it all to collecting Staffordshire Pottery for example, or any other antiques, or stamps, whereby a collector places great value on even damaged artefacts not because of the quality alone, but because of the rarity.
 Maybe one day you'll see a Metropak record on the Antiques Roadshow.
-Copies of the first single were all numbered, by the way, on the inside of the sleeves.
-So cool.
+Copies of the first single were all numbered by the way, on the inside of the sleeves.
 I've got number 00290.
 What number have you got?
-I know, a ledger should be created.
+I know - a ledger should be created.
 What fun we could all have.

 But it's alright.
 The recorded songs are finding an audience all over the world on the digital music platforms and the original vinyl records are sought after and sell for surprisingly high prices.
 It would be counter productive to push people to the recordings because what is represented by the recordings is not a full repertoire.
 Better to let people come across the existing recordings themselves where the music can fit into a playlist for example on a scale or proportion that suits the listener.
 Ironically, now that everyone knows who the heroes are it is Metropak's obscurity that generates much of what interest there is in the band.
 Probably it's all best left at that (he says having just published a blog about it all) Ha!